-4 Tips for Wearing a Ponytail Without Tearing Out Your Hair
+4 Stylist-Approved Tips for Wearing a Ponytail Without Tearing Out Your Hair

-Keep your 'do damage-free with these expert recommendations.
+Keep your 'do damage-free and your strands safe with these recommendations.

 1. Upgrade Your Hair Tye